jscastonguay/technoshield-ui-lib/README.md

 Technoshield_ui ui;
 ```

-When the user interface object has been created, it must be initialised in the `setup` function as follows:
+After the user interface object has been created, it must be initialised in the `setup` function as follows:

 ```Arduino
 void setup() {